unionlabs/union/move/move-ibc/README.md

 }
 ```

-Most of this functions are just there in order the pass the execution to IBC.
-Also most of the times,
+Most of these functions are just there in order to pass the execution to IBC.
+Also most of the time,
 your app will require doing some bookkeeping.
-In this case you can save the channel information during
+In this case, you can save the channel information during
 `channel_open_ack` and `channel_open_confirm`.
 During a channel handshake, depending on where the channel
 handshake is initiated, either `channel_open_init` then `channel_open_ack` or `channel_open_try`
-and `channel_open_confirm` is called.
-Which means `init` and `try` can have identical implementations
+then `channel_open_confirm` is called.
+This means `init` and `try` can have identical implementations
-and same applies to `ack` and `confirm`.
+and the same applies to `ack` and `confirm`.

 Now the exciting part, packet send and receive.
 The flow of two chains communicating works like this:

 1. IBC app on chain A calls `ibc::send_packet` to send a packet to chain B. The packet is relayed by the relayers.
 2. `ibc::recv_packet` function of IBC app on chain B is being called.
-The app receives a packet and calls `ibc::recv_packet` with an acknowledgement indicating whether the operation
+The app receives a packet and calls `ibc::recv_packet` with an acknowledgment indicating whether the operation
-is successfull or not.
+   is successful or not.
 3. `ibc::acknowledge_packet` function of IBC app on chain A is being called.
 This is called to let the sender app whether the
    packet transfer succeeded.
 For example, if this were to be an asset transfer app, the locked assets could be refunded when the transfer
    fails.

 Let's first do the packet sending: